Weierstrass points on Kummer extensions: Maximal Curves over

 is a nongap at $P$. \end{enumerate} \end{lemma}

-The following result uses the same notation as in Theorem \ref{main}. \begin{lemma} Suppose $P$ and $Q$ are rational points totally ramified over two distinct roots of $f(x)$, then $1,2,\ldots, \lfloor m/2\rfloor-1$ are gaps at $P$.
+The following result uses the same notation as in Theorem \ref{main}. \begin{lemma} Suppose $P$ and $Q$ are totally ramified over two distinct roots of $f(x)$ with the same multiplicity, then $1,2,\ldots, \lfloor m/2\rfloor-1$ are gaps at $P$.
 Moreover, if either $m$ or the multiplicity of a third root of $f(x)$ is an odd number, then $1,2,\ldots, \lfloor m/2\rfloor$ are gaps at $P$. \end{lemma}

 \begin{proof} Without loss of generality, assume $\gcd(\lambda_1,m)=\gcd(\lambda_2,m)=1$.
 If $s<m/2$, then

 and then Theorem \ref{main} implies that $s$ is a gap at $P$.

 If $m$ is odd, note that $1,2,\ldots, \lfloor m/2\rfloor$ are all smaller then $m/2$, and the result follows from the discussion above.
 If $m$ is even, then for $s= m/2$, we have